madhu478/OMDB-1/README.md

-In here having the OMDB python program that will query the OMDB Web Api TO see the output of the program run python OMDBAPI.py 'Bahubali' For Dockerize the program we will write the Dockerfile In Dockerfile mentioned FROM python:latest   this for taking the base image from docker hub WORKDIR /usr/src/app this is for when container created defaulty work from that Directory
+In here having the OMDB python program that will query the OMDB Web Api TO see the output of the program run python omdbapi.py 'Titanic' For Dockerize the program we will write the Dockerfile In Dockerfile mentioned FROM python:latest   this for taking the base image from docker hub WORKDIR /usr/src/app this is for when container created defaulty work from that Directory